 Oregon Tech receives funding from a variety of sources, including student tuition and fees, financial aid programs, state and federal appropriations, state and federal grants, private and government contracts, donor gifts, and investment earnings.
-Among these many sources, student tuition and fees, net of allowances, government appropriations, and capital grants and gifts are by far the largest, representing 20.7 percent, 28.3 percent, and 36.6 percent, respectively, and together comprise 85.5 percent of the combined operating and non-operating revenues during the fiscal year ended June 30, 2023.
-The fourth largest source, Auxiliary Enterprise revenues, net of allowances, represents 10.9 percent of operating and non-operating revenues and, like tuition, is strongly correlated with enrollment.
+Among these many sources, student tuition and fees, net of allowances, government appropriations, and auxiliary enterprises revenues, net of allowances, are by far the largest, representing 23.2 percent, 35.1 percent, and 12.3 percent, respectively, and together comprise 70.6 percent of the combined operating and nonoperating revenues during the fiscal year ended June 30, 2024.
+The fourth largest source, financial aid grants, represents 8.2 percent of operating and nonoperating revenues and, like tuition, is strongly correlated with enrollment.

-As in previous years, the financial outlook emphasizes Oregon Tech's relatively high dependence on state funding.
-This reliance continued during fiscal year 2023 and will likely extend into future years.
-The initial and sustained impact from the COVID-19 pandemic, was significantly moderated during fiscal year 2023 except for the lingering effect on student enrollment and related national economic factors causing prospective students to rethink or postpone their decision to pursue a higher education degree.
+As in previous years, the financial outlook emphasizes Oregon Tech's relatively high dependence on state funding, a reliance that continued during fiscal 2024 and is expected to persist in future years.
+The initial and sustained impact from the COVID-19 pandemic was significantly moderated during fiscal year 2023, carrying into fiscal year 2024, except for the lingering effects on student enrollment and related national economic factors, which have caused prospective students to rethink or postpone their decision to pursue higher education.
 The 82nd Oregon Legislature voted to increase funding to Oregon public universities for the 2023-25 biennium.
-After the legislation was passed, the governor signed into law legislation that increased the Public University Support Fund, which supports the seven public universities, by 11.0 percent from \$901 million to \$1 billion for the 2023-25 biennium.
+Following the passage of this legislation, the governor signed into law legislation that increased the Public University Support Fund, which supports the seven public universities, by 11.0 percent from \$901 million to \$1 billion for the 2023-25 biennium.

-Recent state revenue forecasts have been encouraging, but there is some concern that recessionary effects could begin to emerge in the state by 2025 as local, state and national economies continue to adjust to evolving federal monetary policy and the impact of global economies..
-The Federal Reserve has provided some quantitative easing along with a moderate decline in the prime interest rates, but the growing national budget deficit continues to cause reason for concern related to sustained economic growth.
-Inflation continues to impact pricing levels and labor markets remain tight.
-Evolving social policies and changing state demographics are putting a strain on the state's resources available to invest in higher education.
-When combined, all of these factors reflect an environment with considerable uncertainty regarding policy and funding issues and how future higher education investments will be prioritized in the state.
+Recent state revenue forecasts have been encouraging, but there is some concern that recessionary effects could emerge in the state by 2026 as local, state and national economies continue to adjust to evolving federal monetary policy and global economic impacts.
+The Federal Reserve has provided some quantitative easing with a moderate decline in the prime interest rates, but the growing national budget deficit remains a concern for sustained economic growth.
+Persistent inflation continues to affect pricing levels, and labor markets remain tight.
+Evolving social policies and changing state demographics are straining the state's resources available for investment in higher education.
+Combined, these factors reflect an environment with considerable uncertainty regarding policy and funding issues and how future higher education investments will be prioritized in the state.
 If there are reductions in state funding, Oregon Tech will consider a combination of expenditure reductions, tuition increases and use of reserve funds as a temporary bridge to sustain operations and support the mission of the university.